-This manual of operations on Home and Field Center Procedures is one of a series of manuals of operation for the Atherosclerosis Risk in Communities (ARIC) Study.
-The fifth re-examination of the ARIC cohort (ARIC Visit 6) is conducted under the auspices of the ARIC Neurocognitive Study (ARIC-NCS) and is referred to here as ARIC Visit 6.
+This manual of operations on Home and Field Center Procedures is one of a series of manuals of operation for the sixth re-examination of the Atherosclerosis Risk in Communities (ARIC) cohort (ARIC Visit 7).
+The study is sponsored by the National Heart, Lung, and Blood Institute, NIH.

-The breadth of characterization of the ARIC cohort requires separate manuals of operation which have been organized into a set of study protocol manuals.
+The study procedures for this examination of the ARIC are set out in separate manuals of operation.
 Manual 1 provides an overview of the background, aims, organization, and general objectives of the cohort re-examination.
-Manual 2 refers to the recruitment of the ARIC cohort to its 5th re-examination and details the interviews and clinical measurements conducted as part of the ARIC Visit 6 field center and home examinations, cross-referencing the procedures set out in other ARIC Visit 6 protocol manuals.
+Manual 2 refers to the recruitment and 6th reexamination of the ARIC cohort.
+It details the interviews and clinical measurements conducted as part of the ARIC Visit 7 field center and home examinations, cross-referencing the procedures set out in other ARIC Visit 7 protocol manuals and those conducted by studies ancillary to ARIC.
 The procedures and interviews are presented below approximately in the order in which they occur, and in alphabetical order within blocks of interviews.
-Tables 4.1 and 5.1 list the main components of the field center and home examinations, with reference to their respective study forms.
+Tables 4 and 5.1 list the main components of the Home and field center examinations, with reference to their respective study forms.

-High quality of data and a strict standardization of the interviews and examination procedures across all field sites and throughout the duration of the study are essential for the success of the ARIC-NCS.
-This requires that all ARIC-NCS field center personnel be fully familiar with this manual of procedures, be fully trained and certified in the procedures described in ARIC Manual 12 (Quality Assurance and Control), and remain standardized throughout the data collection phase.
-Mastery of the procedures described in this manual is required so that patterns in the ARIC-NCS data can reflect differences between study participants and their characteristics as opposed to differences between study technicians or study center.
+As all previous examinations of the ARIC cohort, Visit 7 is conducted following strictly standardized protocols of the interviews and examination procedures across all field sites and throughout the duration of the study, in order to optimize data quality.
+Accordingly, all ARIC field center personnel must be fully familiar with this manual of procedures, be trained and certified in the procedures as described in ARIC Manual 12 (Quality Assurance and Control), and remain standardized throughout the data collection phase.
+Mastery of the procedures described in this manual is required so that patterns in the ARIC data can reflect differences between study participants and their characteristics as opposed to differences between study technicians or study center.

-To the degree that this is applicable, the description of each interview/exam component in this manual includes a brief rationale for its use, operational procedures, an overview of training requirements and certification criteria, routine quality assurance measures, and data collection procedures.
+To the degree that this is applicable, the description of each interview/exam component in this manual includes a brief rationale for its use, operational procedures, a reference to training requirements and certification criteria, and mention of the quality assurance measures.